radw4nn/QR-Code-Generator/README.md

 3. **View QR Code:** The generated QR code will appear below the input box.
 You can scan this QR code using a QR code scanner app on your mobile device.

-4. **Customize QR Code (Optional):** Optionally, you can customize the QR code by selecting different colors and adjusting the size using the options provided.

 ## Important Notes ⚠️

 - For URLs, make sure to include the complete URL including the protocol (e.g., `https://example.com`).